-The Strategic Guidance defines the baseline for future floodplain restoration and conservation actions and management in the Danube Basin and major tributaries.
-It aims to improve the lateral connectivity through floodplain restoration and to highlight the benefits of a green approach comparing to the classical grey solutions leading to a sustainable use and protection of the Danube River.
+The Strategic Guidance defines the basis for future floodplain restoration and conservation actions and management in the Danube River Basin and major tributaries.
+It aims to improve lateral connectivity through floodplain restoration and highlight the benefits of a green approach compared to the classical grey solutions leading to sustainable use and protection of the Danube River.

-The DFP Strategic Guidance is a strategic document that seeks to improve awareness on challenges related to the reducing of flood risk by maintaining a balance between social, ecological and biodiversity aspects.
-It suggests floodplain restoration measures that can be implemented to reduce flood risk in the Danube River Basin.
+The DFP Strategic Guidance is a strategic document that seeks to improve awareness on challenges related to reducing flood risk by maintaining a balance between social, ecological and biodiversity aspects.
+It suggests floodplain restoration measures that can be implemented to reduce flood risk in the Danube River Basin and summarizes the key findings of the manual for a wider audience of interested stakeholders, authorities and decision-makers.